centreon/centreon-documentation/versioned_docs/version-23.10/administration/parameters/data-management.md

 (0 day).

 > It is possible not to save performance data to the MariaDB database if you are not
-> using extraction to add on software such as Centreon MBI.
+> using extraction to add-on software such as Centreon MBI.

 > If you change the retention time for performance charts, this value will only be
 > used for newly added services.